Parton energy loss in a hard-soft factorized approach: Hard-soft factorization of parton energy loss in the weakly-coupled regime: numerical study

 \subsection{Treatment of soft interactions}

 Soft interactions can be described either stochastically with transport coefficients, or microscopically with matrix elements.
 In what follows, we compare these two descriptions, with particular emphasis on the effect of the soft-hard cutoffs and of the coupling constant.

-All calculations in this subsection are performed in the pure glue limit ($N_f=0$) for simplicity.
+The tests performed in the present subsection are not expected to be related to exact composition of the plasma (number of quark flavors).
+Thus, for simplicity, the calculations are performed in the pure glue limit ($N_f=0$).